-Analysis of research on the history of American education with respect to implications for contemporary educational curriculum, reform, and innovation.
+Analysis of research on History of American Education with respect to implications for contemporary educational curriculum, reform, and innovation.

 EDF 777 - Social Justice in Education Reform (3)

 Analysis of research and social justice leadership and reform in schools (past, present, future).
 Critical reflection of teaching and learning that define, support, or hinder social justice in education.